 Panel B presents the estimates for parameters which we allow to vary heterogeneously in at least one dimension.
-In line with Bobba et al. (2021), we find that male teachers are more sensitive to salary than female teachers.
-All types of teachers derive large levels of disutility from student misbehavior.
-In particular, the parameter β_i captures the proportion of salary a teacher i would be willing to pay to avoid an increase in the rate of student misbehavior by 1 unit, or approximately 28%.54 At the baseline, teachers are then willing to give up about 3.5% of their salary to avoid a 1% increase in student misbehavior.
-Male teachers, non-white teachers, and committed teachers all exhibit higher elasticity to student misbehavior than other types of new teachers.
+We find strong evidence that male teachers have higher wage elasticity than women, which is consistent with Bobba et al. (2021).
+Although all teachers derive disutility from student misbehavior, male teachers are particularly sensitive to this aspect of teaching.
+The parameter β_i captures the proportion of salary a teacher i would be willing to pay to avoid an increase in the rate of student misbehavior by 1 unit, or approximately 28%.59 At the baseline, teachers are then willing to give up about 1.3% of their salary to avoid a 1% increase in student misbehavior.

 Teachers also have different preferences for working at a school whose student body is more than 50% non-white.
-White teachers working at a low minority school associate a switch to a high minority school with a salary decrease of 22%.
-On the other hand, our model predicts strong race-based matching preferences.
-Among non-white teachers, a move to a majority-minority school is equivalent to a pay increase of 45%.
+White teachers working at a low minority school associate a switch to a high minority school with a salary decrease of 55%.
+On the other hand, our model predicts race-based